hazelgrove/hazel/README.md

 2. Compiles the Reason code to OCaml bytecode using the OCaml compiler.
 3. Compiles the OCaml bytecode to JavaScript (`_build/default/src/hazelweb/www/hazel.js`) using `js_of_ocaml`.

-If something weird is going on, it sometimes helps to do a `make clean`.

-### Running

-Once Hazel is compiled, you can see it in action by opening `_build/default/src/hazelweb/www/index.html` in your browser.

-The command `make echo-html` echos that path to the terminal, so that you don't have to remember it.

-Thus you can launch Hazel with `BROWSER $(make echo-html)` where (depending on your installed operating system and browser) `BROWSER` is one of:

-- `firefox`,
-- `chrome`,
-- `chrome-browser`,
-- `chromium`, or
-- `chromium-browser`.

-For Window's users, the path to the browser may not be so easy to type, so the commands `make win-firefox` and `make win-chrome` will launch Hazel in the browser.

-### Debugging

 Invoking `make` by itself is equivalent to invoking `make dev`.
 With these commands we pass additional flags to `js_of_ocaml` that cause the insertion of